esmero/archipelago-documentation/docs/search-within-collection.md

 ## Step 3.
 Add the Fulltext Search Filter Criteria for the View

-Under the 'Filter criteria' section, add and configure the 'Fulltext Search' Criteria for the Collection Membership View.
+On the left-hand side of the Collection Membership View form, under the 'Filter criteria' section, add and configure the 'Fulltext search' Criteria.

 ![Add Filter Criteria](images/AddFilterCriteria.png)